luglio 8, 2009

 We have already noticed that in Tuscany we love offal and entrails, parts of animals less noble, but not less flavourful at all: chicken liver crostini, spleen crostini, pork liver, buristo, paracore, Florentine abomasum tripe and tripe!

-Chop thinly carrot, celery, onion and parsley and fry slighly in a large pot with a plenty of extra virgin olive oil.
-When it gets brown and tender, add tripe slices and let it to take flavour, stirring for some minutes.
+- Thinly chop the carrot, the celery, the onion and the parsley and sauté in a large pot with a generous drizzle of extra virgin olive oil.
+When it gets golden and soft, add the tripe slices and stir to enhance the flavour for a few minutes.

-In the meantime, peel and deseed ripe tomatoes, chop them and purée them to have a smooth tomato sauce, water down with a cup of water and pur it into the pan over the tripe.
-Season with salt and pepper and let simmer with a cover per at least 45 minutes, paying attention not to let it dry.
-The liquid amount will depend on the kind of tomato you have used.
-So, at the end of cooking, if the tripe is not yet cooked through, add some more water.
-If it is too watery instead, let it cook without cover for some minutes more.
+- In the meantime, peel the ripe tomatoes, chop and purée them to have a smooth tomato sauce, water down with a cup of water and pour it into the pan over the tripe.
+Season with salt and pepper and simmer covered for about 40 minutes, paying attention not to let it dry out.

 At last, tripe should have a nice liquid tomato sauce, to eat with tons of Tuscan bread.
 Before to eat it, sprinkle with a large spoonful of grated parmesan, set aside for five minutes and then serve it warm.

 These ingredients are for 4 people, but on Saturday I had it with my mum and we finished it, since we are the only ones to love it in my family.
 Tripe is a low-cal food, luckily: it contains 5% of fat only!